brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 This whole exercise was about taking advantage of a container based environment and showing how to put in place a monitoring strategy capable of self-adjusting when the application landscape is constantly re-shaping.

 The article was [*Camel*](http://camel.apache.org/) centric, but I'm sure you can foresee how this goes beyond the world of [*Camel*](http://camel.apache.org/).
-Any application running in a Pod could perfectly be incorporated and fall into [*Prometheus*](https://prometheus.io/)'s radar.
+Any application running in a Pod could perfectly be incorporated and fall into [*Prometheus*](https://prometheus.io/) radar.

-I'm well aware the article got quiet long, if you're still reading here I'm going to assume it got you sufficiently interested and that's a good sign!
+I'm well aware the article got quite long, if you're still reading here I'm going to assume it got you sufficiently interested and that's a good sign!
 Thanks for reading !

 Find in my GitHub account all the source code and definitions from this article:
 [https://github.com/brunoNetId/example-camel-prometheus-grafana-openshift](https://github.com/brunoNetId/example-camel-prometheus-grafana-openshift)